deammion/Engr-Project/Final_Project_Report.md

 **Client:** Kirk Jackson<br>
 **Date:** 18 October 2021<br>

-_This is not expected to be a long report and volume will not be rewarded!
-The purpose of the final report is to summarise and document anything within your project and other documentation that is tacit or implicit, and any assumptions or motivations which can't_ easily _be found elsewhere in your hand-over documentation.
-If you wish to follow the form of the example final report in the textbook, then you are welcome to do so. **This is primarily a client-facing document.**_

-_All text in italics in this template should be replaced by your answers (in regular font).
-This introductory paragraph should be deleted._

 ## Project Objective(s)

-Create a plugin for MITMproxy in python to collect, process, analyse and categorise scripts on a webpage to allow for the filtering of unsafe scripts.
-Filtering will be achieved through the use of CSP headers and Nonce Tags.
+The objective of this project is to create a working prototype of a proxy plugin program which will prevent cross site scripting (XSS) on websites.
+This plugin will be used with MITMproxy to collect, process, analyse and categorise scripts on a webpage to allow for the filtering of unsafe scripts.
+Filtering will be achieved through the use of Content Security Polciy (CSP) headers and Nonce Tags.
 Filtered/Blocked scripts should be blocked from execution and reported through report-uri.

 ## Summary of Project Results

 Full functionality achieved as per the objective stated above.
-The system is capable of watching traffic and collecting scripts as they pass through the plugin, then analysing them to learn which are common and/or safe before applying this information to assign nonces and block unsafe scripts.
-Blocked scripts are reported as per the objective.
+The system is capable of watching traffic and collecting scripts as they pass through the plugin, then analysing them to learn which are common and/or safe.
+Then, the program can apply this information to add CSP headers and assign nonces to safe script tags.
+This will result in unsafe script tags being blocked from executing, hence preventing XSS.
+Blocked scripts are also reported as per the objective.

 ## Original and Delivered Scope